sgissinger/grappa/README.rst

     ======================================================================
     FAIL: tests.should_test.test_grappa_assert
     ======================================================================
+    File "grappa/tests/should_test.py", line 16, in test_grappa_assert
+    x | should.be.have.length.of(4)
-    The following assertion was not satisfied
-      subject "[1, 2, 3]" should be have length of "4"
+    AssertionError: The following assertion was not satisfied subject "[1, 2, 3]" should be have length of "4"

     Message